-On the other hand, there are current issues that demand R&D&I in the field of Environmental Pollution and Ecotoxicology:
+On the other hand, there are current issues that require specialists in R&D&I in the field of Environmental Pollution and Ecotoxicology:

 - Risk Assessment for the environment and human health (European Union Regulations: REACH of chemicals, BPR for biocidal, CLP for chemical classification).